Same-sex marriages (SSM) in Canada

 researchers about homosexuality, and reject Leviticus 20:13 which calls

-for the execution of men engaged in some same-sex practices.
+for the execution of men engaged in some same-sex sexual practices.
 They

 probably include discrimination against gays and lesbians in the same